-Stellar debut for China's Nasdaq-style board adds $44 billion in market cap
+Frenzied debut of China's Nasdaq-style board adds $44 billion in market cap

 Investor focus on the STAR Market in the short term could weigh on the main board in terms of liquidity and attention, said Zhu Junchun, chief analyst with Lianxun Securities.

-Dual-listed China Railway Signal & Communications Corp Ltd (688009.SS)(3969.HK) clearly illustrated the gap in investor enthusiasm.
+Dual-listed China Railway Signal & Communications Corp Ltd clearly illustrated the gap in investor enthusiasm.
 Its STAR Market shares more than doubled from their IPO price, even as its Hong Kong shares dropped 11.7% following worse-than-expected preliminary results.

 Huang at Shanghai See Truth suggested rational investors wait on the sidelines and observe the market for a month, before making purchasing decisions.